joaopinto24/hackathonnasal/readme.md

 ## How It Works

-Information is extracted from NASA's own APIs and then used to populate the map which is based on BigQuery Geo Viz by google
+Information is extracted from NASA's own APIs and then used to populate the map

 ---
 ## Contact Us